 Companies that provide services to clients in Switzerland on a pure cross-border basis (cross-border inbound) without physical presence may require a licence in certain instances.
 The distribution of collective investment schemes is permitted only if done by reverse solicitation, namely, on the initiative of the investor itself.
 The same applies with respect to insurance products.
 Both collective investment schemes and insurance products are subject to strict rules on marketing.
-Under today's rules, however, cross-border inbound marketing of banking products, as a rule, does not require a licence (but will subject the marketing company to the new FinSA rules from 1 January 2020).
+Under the FinSA, client advisors of foreign financial intermediaries may only become active in Switzerland if they are registered in the Swiss client advisors register.